russgossett/Explaining-Sass/readme.md

 #####It's all about style, right?
 How do we get the code that we spend all this time strategizing, fussing, tweaking, testing, iterating, building to look good?
 Bootstrap?
 Foundation?
 Divshot?

-We all want the code we write to look good…fast! and we want it to be easy to write. _Enter Sass_.
+We all want the code we write to look good and easy to write.
+Enter _Sass_.

 ##What is it?